As Tropical Storm Jerry churns in the Atlantic, Priscilla and a nor'easter threaten US with flooding

 The city offered free parking in some garages starting Thursday morning when the tide was 0.6 feet (18 centimeters) below Friday's forecast but still flooded about a dozen streets.

-Along the North Carolina Outer Banks, forecasters said the worst weather should start Friday through the weekend and they warned it was likely that highway N.C.
+Along the North Carolina Outer Banks, forecasters said the worst weather should start Friday through the weekend.
+They warned it was likely that highway N.C.
 12 on Hatteras and Ocracoke islands would likely have to close again because of ocean overwash.

 More storms in the Pacific